playsthisgame/spring-reboot/README.md

-# Go Watch Run
+# Spring Reboot

-a small CLI to watch a directory and run a command when something changes
+A small CLI to watch Spring Boot web app and restart when something changes

-## todo
+## Getting started
-- [ ]
+1. Make sure you have go installed and `$GOPATH` is set in your environment.
+2. Clone this repository and run `go install` in its root directory.
+3. That's all! run `srb -h` to get started.